 Congratulations To Our Leys Primary School Wellbeing Champions

-Staff: Mrs Rogers, Mrs Gough, Mr Gormer, Mrs Hamer, Miss Ashby, Miss Fagan and Mr De La Cruz
+Staff: Mr De La Cruz, Mr Gormer, Mrs Hamer, Miss Ashby, Miss Fagan

 Governors: Dame Anna Hassan DBE

-Parents/Carers: Mrs Oluwasaseun Anintolu-Amao, Ms Sadia Shaikh, Mr Rob Lawrence and Mrs Sandra Lambert
+Parents/Carers: Mrs Oluwasaseun Akintolu-Amao, Ms Sadia Shaikh, Mr Rob Lawrence and Mrs Sandra Lambert

 Following a Wellbeing Champion meeting in March, your year 6 Wellbeing Champions wanted to help you take control of the stress and anxiety associated with your upcoming SATs.